Published Sep 27

 At 820 meters, Mount Carleton is the highest peak in the Maritimes!

-The Mount Carleton park is currently open for the 2020 winter season, from January 1st to March 31st.
-Then, the park will be opened from May 15th to September 27th, 2020.
+**Updated for Summer 2020** The Mount Carleton park is currently open for the season, from May 15th to September 27th, 2020.

 You'll find some very popular campgrounds within Mount Carleton Provincial Park, such as the Armstrong Brook Campground.
 You could also choose to stay at one of the many great hotels or campgrounds in the Chaleur Region, and enjoy some great food and microbreweries to top off your day!